 We will be changing Cardios to one who comes highly recommended for dealing with extensive heart issues with babies in utero.
 At 20 weeks we will visit with Dr. Wonderful (the MFM) and our Cardio who, based on several friends’ recommendations, I am confident we will also adore.
 We are currently awaiting news from AMNI as to who is the OB on our case, but there are several docs we will pursue if they are not the named ones.
 Putting together a medical team is a full-time JOB. haha.

-I love these words from Ocean by Hillsong United.
+I love these words from Oceans (Where Feet May Fail) by Hillsong United.
 I feel like I need them framed on my wall.

 Spirit lead me where my trust is without borders